Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 where we set $\sigma = 0.5$ as in \cite{Frangella2021}.

-The results are similar to those presented in previous sections and our heuristic gives a suitable estimate of when the finite precision error becomes important.
-See Figure~\ref{fig:ijcnn1_approx} for the normalised spectra, and means of the total and finite approximation errors when $k \in \{30,50,100,500\}$, and for the mean condition number of the preconditioned shifted systems and mean iteration count with $\mu = 10^{-2}$ (changing $u_p$ has similar effect with $\mu \in \{0,10^{-1},1\}$; results not shown).
+The results are similar to those presented in previous sections and the heuristic \eqref{eq:frob_heuristic_no-eig-sum} gives a suitable estimate of when the finite precision error can be ignored.
+See Figure~\ref{fig:ijcnn1_approx} for the spectra, and means of the total and finite approximation errors when $k \in \{30,50,100,500,900\}$, and for the mean condition number of the preconditioned shifted systems and mean iteration count with $\mu = 10^{-2}$ (changing $u_p$ has similar effect with $\mu \in \{10^{-1},1\}$; results not shown).